 Weighted Union Find and Ground Knuth Bendix Completion

 A union find variant I think is simple and interesting is the “weighted” union find.
-This is distinguished from “size” or “rank” in that weight is considered a property of the id given by the user, not a internal property of the data structure https://en.wikipedia.org/wiki/Disjoint-set_data_structure#Union_by_size .
 Deciding who becomes parent of whom in a call to union is decided by comparing weights.
+“Weight” is distinguished from “size” or “rank” in that weight is considered a property of the id given by the user, not a internal property of the data structure.
+It is also distinguished from a semigroup or lattice element because it is associated with the id, not the equivalence class the id belongs to.

 from dataclasses import dataclass,field